- Books, Literature, and Writing»

-The Lessor Known Werewolf Stories of Conan The Barbarian's Creator Robert E. Howard
+The Lesser Known Werewolf Stories of Conan The Barbarian's Creator Robert E. Howard

 Robert E. Howard